Bias/Hate Crimes FAQ for Students

 If I believe I am the victim of bias or discrimination...

+Please know that our University takes reports of bias, discrimination, and hate crimes very seriously and as an affront to our mission and values.
 Students who believe they have been the victim of bias or discrimination are strongly encouraged to report these situations so that Fordham staff members can help.
 There are a number of ways to do so:

 An array of staff members are here to help.